Zohair-coder/drexel-scraper/README.md

 python main.py --ratings
 ```

+Note that this will take longer to run since the scraper has to look up the rating on RateMyProfessors.
+However, it will cache the ratings in a file called `ratings_cache.json` (inside the `cache` directory) so that it doesn't have to look up the same professor again, which will run much faster.
+If you want to clear the cache to get new ratings, simply delete the `ratings_cache.json` file.

 #### PostgreSQL

 To add the data to a PostgreSQL database, make sure the [PostgreSQL](https://www.postgresql.org/download/) server is installed and running in the background.
 Check the settings in the db_config.py file.
 It is recommended that you set the necessary environment variables listed in the file, but if not, it will use the defaults for Postgres.
 You can follow [this](https://phoenixnap.com/kb/windows-set-environment-variable) guide for Windows, and [this](https://phoenixnap.com/kb/set-environment-variable-mac) guide for MacOS to set environment variables.
 Install the psycopg2 and pytz package: